What is this?

 Around one-third of the phrases in the phrasebook have been suggested via social media.
 See what the project website looked like when it was first launched in February 2016 (FI).
 The suggestions for translation were gathered via Twitter, Facebook and e-mail and some of them can be found in the "suggested" category in the phrasebook.
 The Finnish and Swedish versions of the website also include a section for teachers, providing tips on how the site can be used in classrooms.
 The project has already been used in Finnish schools to teach students about the Saami culture and languages.

+In 2017 the Say it in Saami -project was awarded with a State Award for Public Information.
 We hope this phrasebook and website will be fun and useful for everybody wanting to learn about the Saami culture and languages!
 You can discuss and comment on the topic using the hashtag:

 You can read memories and stories from along the journey at our Facebook-page: